njimyasmine/ComplaintApp/README.md

 ``` sh
 dotnet run
 ```
-The API will start and typically be available at https://localhost:5001 or http://localhost:5000.
+The API is documented using Swagger (OpenAPI).
+You can access the Swagger UI to explore the API endpoints, request parameters, and responses at `http://localhost:5022/swagger/index.html`.

 ### 5. Testing the API
 You can test the API using tools like Postman or curl.
 Make sure to check the endpoints and their respective request types in the ComplaintsController.cs file.